 Who CAN’T (or shouldn’t) you name as your beneficiary?

 When someone talks about leaving money to a pet, often people only think of a dog or cat, but take a parrot for example.
 Parrots can live over 50 years.
 Or horses can often can live over 25 years.
+Some people even have tortoises as pets, and those have been known to live over 100 year!
 It’s not only dogs and cats who need to be cared for after their owner passes away.